 How We Grow at Parlee Farms

 - Also, have you noticed that our strawberry, corn, pumpkin, and flower fields are moved around from season to season?
 Crop rotation is an effective way of keep our soils healthier so we can produce better crops.

-Parlee Farms was also certified in 2011 as a COMMONWEALTH QUALITY GROWER.
+- In 2011, Parlee Farms was certified as a COMMONWEALTH QUALITY GROWER.
 According to the Massachusetts Department of Agricultural Resources, Commonwealth Quality “…serves to identify locally sourced products that are grown, harvested and processed right here in Massachusetts using practices that are safe, sustainable and don’t harm the environment.
 That’s why Commonwealth Quality-certified growers, producers, harvesters and processors not only meet stringent federal, state and local regulatory requirements, but also employ best management practices and production standards that ensure consumers receive the safest, most wholesome products available.”We are very proud to be among the first group of farmers to receive this designation.

 All these practices are more expensive and more labor intensive to maintain, but at Parlee Farms we have not lost what our primary objective is – to raise the highest quality fruits, vegetables, and flowers in the most environmentally friendly way for our customers, ourselves, and our environment.
-Thank you to all who support us and other responsible, local growers!